twtygqyy/pytorch-vdsr/README.md

 We use PIL for image convertion, for best PSNR performance, please use Matlab

 ### Prepare Training dataset
-  - We provide a simple hdf5 format training sample in data folder with 'data' and 'label' keys, the training data is generated with Matlab Bicubic Interplotation, please refer [Caffe VDSR](https://github.com/huangzehao/caffe-vdsr/tree/master/Train) generating training files.
+  - We provide a simple hdf5 format training sample in data folder with 'data' and 'label' keys, the training data is generated with Matlab Bicubic Interplotation, please refer [Code for Data Generation](https://github.com/twtygqyy/pytorch-vdsr/tree/master/data) for creating training files.
   - Drag and drop images (requires your Dropbox account be linked)

 ### Performance